Skip to main content

 • -s, --client-secret: API Key Client Secret (mandatory)

-Other arguments
+Other Arguments

-• -b, --base-url: Looker base url (mandatory)
+• -b, --base-url: Looker base URL (mandatory)

 • -o, --output: Target folder to store the extracted files (mandatory)

-• -t, --timeout : Timeout (in s) parameter for Looker API
+• -t, --timeout: Timeout (in s) parameter for Looker API

-• --log-to-stdout : Will write all log outputs to stdout instead of stderr
+• --log-to-stdout: Will write all log outputs to stdout instead of stderr

-• --thread-pool-size : Number of parallel threads, defaults to 20
+• --thread-pool-size: Number of parallel threads, defaults to 20

 Scheduling and Push to Catalog

-When moving out of trial, you'll want to refresh your Looker content in Catalog.
+When moving out of trial, you'll want to refresh your Looker content in the Catalog.
 Here is how to do it:

-The Catalog team will provide you with
+The Catalog team will provide you with:

-1. Catalog Identifier (an id for us to match your looker files with your Catalog instance)
+1. Catalog Identifier (an id for us to match your Looker files with your Catalog instance)

 2. Catalog Token An API Token